How To Choose The Right Material For You HDI PCBs

 Glass Transition Temperature (Tg)

-Dielectric Glass Transition Temperature (Tg.) of dielectric material refers to transiting from a rigid amorphous state to a flexible state.
+The Dielectric Glass Transition Temperature (Tg.) of dielectric material refers to transiting from a rigid amorphous state to a flexible state.
 This property is a unique feature of the resin or matrix in the dielectric.
-The primary information this put forward about the material is a revelation of its state at service temperature.
+The primary information this provides about the material is a revelation of its state at service temperature.

 In other words, Tg.
 Explains whether the material continues to be glassy and rigid or rubbery and flexible.
 For an HDI Stack-up, the nature of the design would determine what you’d be looking out for here.
 But generally, a high Tg.
 This suggests that the dielectric would remain rigid at the set temperature, which is a good thing.